 Students in touch with current events cannot help but notice the prominent role played by Germany in nearly every phase of economic and political life.

-As Germany consolidates its economic position, it is not surprising that this country remains one of our top five trading partners.
+As Germany consolidates its economic position, it is not surprising that this country remains one of our country’s top trading partners.
 In Pennsylvania alone, many firms are subsidiaries or affiliates of German companies.
 The Bayer firm, with thousands of employees in western Pennsylvania, is one example of the German presence.
 In adjacent states, Germany remains a major player in pharmaceuticals, high-tech, and industrial enterprises.
 The role of other German-speaking countries like Austria and Switzerland is also significant.

 Department course catalog

 Course credit by oral proficiency interview

 More IUP Social Media

 1011 South Drive, Indiana, Pa.
 15705 | 724-357-2100